 One sure sign that your septic tank requires pumping is water pooling on the surface above the tank and its drain field.
 A full septic tank can send solid waste into the drain field, clogging leach-field pipes.
 With no place to go, the wastewater seeps out of the tank and pipe joints in the drain field and rises to the surface.
 The septic tank eventually becomes so full that it cannot accept any more wastewater.
 The result is a backup of black, foul sewage into toilets, sinks and bathtubs.
 If you spot any of these septic field problems or issues inside your home, it's crucial to pump your tank immediately.

-Early signs of an overly full septic tank include foul odors from household drains, the drain field and the area above the tank.
+Early signs of an overly full septic tank that needs a pump include foul odors from household drains, the drain field, and the area above the tank.
 You might also notice incredibly lush and green grass growth in those same areas.
 The sewage odor is a strong indicator that wastewater is backing up, which requires a pump out of the septic tank sludge.
 The excessively lush grass growth results from grass plants taking up the nutrient-rich wastewater.
 All that green grass may make your lawn look nice, but it's a potentially bad sign for your septic system.

 Many septic tank cleaning companies offer inspection services and can tell you if and when your tank requires emptying.
 But before you call for an inspection, locate the septic tank and the inspection ports, digging into the ground if necessary.